Students, teachers concerned about future of Sabis International Charter School

 SPRINGFIELD, Mass.
-(WWLP)- Sabis International Charter School Students and teachers are concerend about the future of their school.
+(WWLP) – Sabis International Charter School Students and teachers are concerned about the future of their school.

 The Board of Trustees is considering changing their management partner, and there are fears this could lead to staff reductions.

-“Being here it’s a close knit family, we are such a small school so you know all the teachers here, said Genesis Pieczarka, Senior at SICS.
-“So there is concern on the future and what we are going to have.”
+“Being here, it’s a close-knit family, we are such a small school so you know all the teachers here,” said Genesis Pieczarka, senior at SICS.
+“So there is a concern on the future and what we are going to have.”

 Sabis Education Systems has been responsible for all of the school’s academic programs, curriculum, and administrative structure, right from the start.